Obituary of Kenneth S Maxwell

-In lieu of flowers the family request to please send monetary donations in memory of Kenneth S. Maxwell to Monmouth Medical Center Foundation Att: Kelly Boyer 300 Second Ave, Long Branch,NJ 07740 Checks can be made payable to MMCF- Big Steps or visit www.bigstepsforlittlefeet.comTo plant a tree in memory of Kenneth Maxwell, please visit Tribute Store
+In lieu of flowers the family request to please send monetary donations in memory of Kenneth S. Maxwell to Monmouth Medical Center Foundation Att: Kelly Boyer 300 Second Ave, Long Branch,NJ 07740 Checks can be made payable to MMCF- Big Steps or visit www.bigstepsforlittlefeet.comTo plant a beautiful memorial tree in memory of Kenneth Maxwell, please visit our Tree Store

 Brian K. Daly - Owner/Manager

 NJ License # 3723

 Ocean County Cremation is proud to serve Toms River, Forked River and the surrounding (but not limited to) communities which include Lakehurst, Whitesville, Leisure Village East, Silver Ridge, Barnegat, Manahawkin, Lanoka Harbor, Lakewood and Whiting NJ.